theguly/theguly.github.io/_posts/2020-08-28-Long-The-Ripper.md

 Every software can be improoved, and LtR make no expection.
 1. I think I won't work on this because, as I said, looks like hashcat can handle long password, but I think I'll try to support more encryptions if I see myself in the need (PR are welcome)
-2. As already said, multiple input using argument is not supported and I think will never be (PR is welcome)
+2. As already said, multiple input using argument is not supported and I think will never be (PRs are welcome)
 3. There is no way to pause/resume a session.
-I don't think I'll need this soon, but I see some value here (PR is welcome)
+I don't think I'll need this soon, but I see some value here (PRs are welcome)
-4. I see value also in supporting basic rules, but you could chain tools like (mentalist)[https://github.com/sc0tfree/mentalist/] to achieve it by feeding with a proper wordlist (PR is welcome)
+4. I see value also in supporting basic rules, but you could chain tools like [mentalist](https://github.com/sc0tfree/mentalist]] to achieve it by feeding with a proper wordlist (PRs are welcome)

-[0]: OK, I started having a quarrel with Queue when (a friend)[https://github.com/alberanid] gave me a good advice: use multiprocessing both for more performances and less headache.
+[0]: OK, I started having a quarrel with Queue when talking with some [friends](https://github.com/alberanid] they gave me a good advice: use multiprocessing both for more performances and less headache.
 [1]: Yes I know, but I'm not going to learn Go soon.